Interpretable Deep Representation Learning from Temporal Multi-view Data: Experiments

 \subsection{Metabolomic Data}

-\textbf{Setup} In this section, we propose to analyze the data obtained from a longitudinal study~\cite{Jozefczuk10}, where one of the objectives is to compare metabolic changes of \textit{E.coli} response to five different perturbations: cold, heat, oxidative stress, lactose diauxie, and stationary phase.
+\textbf{Setup} In this section, we propose to analyze the data obtained from a longitudinal study~\citep{Jozefczuk10}, where one of the objectives is to compare metabolic changes of \textit{E.coli} response to five different perturbations: cold, heat, oxidative stress, lactose diauxie, and stationary phase.
 The task is to evaluate the model on limited sample size studies which is common in the life sciences field.

 \textbf{Data} The dataset contains 196 metabolite expression values measured for 8 subjects at 12 different time points under five stress conditions.
 We treat each condition as a group and randomly select 6 subjects as the training set and the remaining 2 subjects as the test set.
-We use batch size $n=2$, and for each batch, the data structure is of $12\times2\times980$ for DLGFA.
-The GFA algorithm automatically chooses $K=30$ as the optimum dimension.
-We, therefore, use $K=30$ for DLGFA in order to obtain proper comparison.
+We use batch size $n=2$, and for each batch, the data structure is of $12\times2\times980$ for ITM-VAE.